The Best Telescope For Beginners

 Runner Up: Celestron StarSense Explorer Dob

-The Celestron StarSense Explorer Dob adds an integrated smartphone app that to help you find objects in the night sky.
-Just like the Apertura AD8, this telescope has enough power to see solar system objects like the moon and planets, as well as distant galaxies and nebulae.
+The Celestron StarSense Explorer Dob features an integrated smartphone app to assist you in locating objects in the night sky.
+Just like the Apertura AD8, this telescope has sufficient power to observe solar system objects, such as the moon and planets, as well as distant galaxies and nebulae.

 I think this is a great telescope for beginners that could use some help finding objects in the night sky if you are willing to add an element of tech to the manual, hands-on experience of the Dobsonian telescope.
-This telescope also comes in a 10-inch version for those looking for even more light-gathering power.
+This telescope is also available in a 10-inch version for those seeking even greater light-gathering power.

-Put the Apertura AD8 to a head-to-head comparison with the telescope types listed below.
-If your interests include the biggest bang for your buck in terms of visual observing power, I think you will see why I recommend the AD8 at this price point.
+Compare the Apertura AD8 to the telescope types listed below in a head-to-head comparison.
+If your interests include maximizing the visual observing power for the best bang for your buck, I think you will see why I recommend the AD8 at this price point.

 Some of these telescopes come as a bundle, which is a nice perk if you do not own any telescope equipment (such as eyepieces and filters).
-For an accurate comparison, all of the models listed below include the mount necessary to operate the telescope.
+For an accurate comparison, all the models listed below include the necessary mount to operate the telescope.

 The Apertura AD8 Dobsonian Telescope